 Chandler earned XC Coach of the Year honors during his tenure at Arkansas State and helped guide the program’s first ever women’s XC SBC Championship with nine consecutive top-15 rankings in the NCAA Division I South Central Region.

 On the track the athletes he coached earned 188 Conference Championships, All-Conference Honors, and National Championship Qualifiers, including a SBC record champion.
 He has consulted/coached two post-collegiate runners to two U.S. Olympic Trials and one Canadian National Championship.

-As head cross country and track and field coach at Mountain View, Chandler tallied a total of four team state cross country and track and field championships including two nationally ranked teams, and was named All-Classification Coach of the Year by the Denver Post, Rocky Mountain News and the Colorado High School Coaches Association (CHSCA) on five occasions, in addition to ten conference and Sason Sharify Young Coach of the Year Awards.
+Prior to coaching collegiately, Chandler headed the XC and Track & Field programs at Mountain View HS in Loveland, CO.
+With Mountain View his teams tallied four team state XC and Track & Field championships - including two nationally ranked teams - and was named All-Classification Coach of the Year by the Denver Post, Rocky Mountain News and the Colorado High School Coaches Association (CHSCA) on five occasions, in addition to ten conference and Sason Sharify Young Coach of the Year Awards.

 Chandler is a USATF Level 2 Endurance and Level 2 Sprints/Hurdles/Relays registered coach, earned his Ph.D. from the University of Colorado–Boulder, and was a NAIA Scholar Athlete All-American at Midland University.
 He served a full-time mission for The Church of Jesus Christ of Latter-day Saints in St. Louis, Missouri.
 He and his wife, Jamie, have eight children.